Structural Equation Modeling with lavaan

 nCharNodes = 7, edge.label.cex = 0.9, shapeMan = "rectangle", sizeMan = 8, sizeMan2 = 5)

-With the sem fit, we permit the different factors to have correlations created as bottom-up estimates.
-This ends up being identical to the cfa solution.
+With the sem fit, we permit the different factors (now latent variables) to have correlations with other latent variables.
+This ends up being identical to the cfa solution, which we can see below:

 semPaths(fit, what = "col", whatLabels = "std", style = "mx", rotation = 1, layout = "spring",